hexatomium/hexatomium-old.github.io/_posts/2015-02-20-yara-hash-module.md

 ---
 layout: post
+title: How to perform a hash-based search using YARA
 comments: true
 ---

-#How to perform a hash-based search using YARA#

 One of the many great features of Yara is its little-known hash module, allowing to search a path for a given set of MD5 hashes, which is very useful to identify malware hiding under obscure names.